gitHubCap1/HyderabadCDTraining/Readme.md

 3. create Readme.md file
 4. add some coll stuff n that file
 5. Type following command to stage the file for commit git add readme.md
+6. commit the changes to your local repo by typing following command git commit -m 'meaningful message'